What is the blasphemy against the Holy Spirit?

 The Unforgivable Sin

-Mark 3:28-30 helps us understand what that blasphemy against the Holy Spirit more than just words or calling the Holy Spirit names or demeaning His character or claiming that He is not God.
+Mark 3:28-30 helps us understand what blasphemy against the Holy Spirit means.
+It is more than just words or calling the Holy Spirit names or demeaning His character or claiming that He is not God.

 Truly I say to you, all sins shall be forgiven the sons of men, and whatever blasphemies they utter; but whoever blasphemes against the Holy Spirit never has forgiveness, but is guilty of an eternal sin” —because they were saying, “He has an unclean spirit.”
 Mark 3:28-30 (NASB)